markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 Save the `game.js` file and refresh the HTML page in the browser, we should see an alert come up with our robot's name in it!

-Using an alert to ensure data has been entered properly is good when we're just starting off, but it's really not a realistic practice when we want to use it with multiple variables since having that many dialog boxes pop up on us can be frustrating and annoying.
+Using an alert to ensure data has been entered properly is good when we're just starting off, but it's really not a realistic practice when we want to use it with multiple variables since having that many dialog windows pop up on us can be frustrating and annoying.
 For this project, since we're not using any means of printing data for the use to see on the HTML page, think of the alert functionality as a way to get information to the user.
 It's not the best way of getting information to the developer, however.

 ### The Console: A Dev's Best Friend